-NOTE: The Technical settings and the linking of the users can be done from 1 server.
-The next chapter, Service options does need to be done from each Sync Admin seperately.
+NOTE The Technical settings and the linking of the users can be done from 1 server.
+The next chapter, Service options do need to be done from each Sync Admin separately.

 The information from the Service Options is saved in your local user folder, e.g.: C:\Users\syncuser\AppData\Roaming\InfoBridge SuperOffice Exchange Synchronizer EWS-0001

 The file is saved as ‘service.ini’

 Please check if the correct rank nr is in the service.ini file

 During the installation of the Exchange Online Synchronizer one service is installed.